JahnelGroup/thymeleaf-starter/README.md

 #### Fully Automatic

-If you really want every change to trigger a reload then follow these steps.
+If you really want every change to trigger a reload then follow additional steps described in [this article](https://www.romaniancoder.com/spring-boot-live-reload-with-intellij/).

 * \[Ctrl + Shift + A] then select Registry
 * Enable "compiler.automake.allow.when.app.running" then close